Tang-Li-Jen/Felicity_Machine_Learning_Competition/README.md

 We also have "hero_data.csv" which contains information about heros.
 ![image](https://github.com/Tang-Li-Jen/Felicity_Machine_Learning_Competition/blob/master/images/role_feature.PNG)

+## Method
+In this part we divide the feature engineering into three aspects:
+Users, Heroes and Interaction of them.
+It reads as follows.
+1. Users
+Assuming there is a between-users variance, we took Users’ self-performance in account.
+KDA ratio may be influenced by users’ effort, skills or mindset etc., so we calculate users’ total number of games, total win games and mean win ratio to represent it.
+2. Heroes
+We think each hero has his/her pros and cons.
+However, some heroes are probably meta for current version, so they are especially good to use or easy to dominate the games with higher KDA ratio.
+We calculate heroes’ total number of games, total win games and mean win ratio to measure it.
+Additionally, we grouped heroes into several types by their abilities like base_health, base_str and base agi etc. Also, we calculate each hero group’s total number of games, total win games and mean win ratio to represent group performance.
+3. Interaction of Users and Heroes
+Not only consider users’ and heroes ’features respectively, we also take their interaction effect into account.
+Users play different types of heroes may have different performance, especially when some kind of heroes fit users’ potential well.
+As a result, given different primary_attr and hero groups, we calculate their total number of games, total win games and mean win ratio to measure interaction effect.
+## Result

 ## Reproduce
 The steps you need to do for final submission are shown below:
 1. set the root path in dota2_DataManipulation.py